RyanSchlenz/AutomatingLogReading/README.md

 parseEvtx Function: This function is used to parse Windows Event Log (EVTX) entries.
 It extracts timestamp, event ID, and event data from an EVT XML record and stores them in a dictionary.

-detectRundll32 Function: This function opens an EVT file specified by the path, likely representing Windows Event Log data.
-It then iterates through the log entries, attempting to parse each entry using the parseEvtx function.
-If the event ID is "4688" (indicating a process creation event) and the command line contains "rundll32" while the parent process name contains "powershell" or "cmd," it prints the command line.
-This function seems to be focused on detecting specific suspicious behavior related to the execution of rundll32.
+detectRundll32 Function: This function opens an EVT file specified by the path for Windows Event Log data.
+It then iterates through the log entries, to parse each entry using the parseEvtx function.
+If the event ID is "4688" and the command line contains "rundll32" while the parent process name contains "powershell" or "cmd," it prints the command line.